Irving Fisher: Monetary economics

 Later economists replaced T by the real output Y (or Q), usually quantified by the real Gross domestic product (GDP).

 Fisher's Appreciation and Interest was an abstract analysis of the behavior of interest rates when the price level is changing.
 It emphasized the distinction between real and nominal interest rates:

 where $r$ is the real interest rate, $i$ is the nominal interest rate, and the inflation $\pi$ is a measure of the increase in the price level.
 When inflation is sufficiently low, the real interest rate can be approximated as the nominal interest rate minus the expected inflation rate.
 The resulting equation is known as the Fisher equation in his honor.

 Fisher believed that investors and savers – people in general – were afflicted in varying degrees by "money illusion"; they could not see past the money to the goods the money could buy.
 In an ideal world, changes in the price level would have no effect on production or employment.
 In the actual world with money illusion, inflation (and deflation) did serious harm.
 For more than forty years, Fisher elaborated his vision of the damaging "dance of the dollar" and devised various schemes to "stabilize" money, i.e. to stabilize the price level.
 He was one of the first to subject macroeconomic data, including the money stock, interest rates, and the price level, to statistical analyses and tests.
 In the 1920s, he introduced the technique later called distributed lags.
 In 1973, the Journal of Political Economy posthumously reprinted his 1926 paper on the statistical relation between unemployment and inflation, retitling it as "I discovered the Phillips curve".
-Index numbers played an important role in his monetary theory, and his book The Making of Index Numbers has remained influential down to the present day.
+Index numbers played an important role in his monetary theory.
+Bert M. Balk called his book The Making of Index Numbers "still impressive" in 2012.

 Fisher's main intellectual rival was the Swedish economist Knut Wicksell.
 Fisher espoused a more succinct explanation of the quantity theory of money, resting it almost exclusively on long run prices.
 Wicksell's theory was considerably more complicated, beginning with interest rates in a system of changes in the real economy.
 Although both economists concluded from their theories that at the heart of the business cycle (and economic crisis) was government monetary policy, their disagreement would not be solved in their lifetimes, and indeed, it was inherited by the policy debates between the Keynesians and monetarists beginning a half-century later.